srijanshetty/r-decision-trees/README.md

 About
 ------

-- Assignment on **Decision Trees**.
+- Assignment on **Decision Trees** done for **CS771: Machine Learning Tools and Techniques**.
 Refer to *QUESTION.pdf* for details.

 Dataset
 -------

-- The dataset is the *pima-indians-diabetes* dataset contained in *pim.txt*.
+- The dataset is the [Pima Indians Diabetes Data Set](https://archive.ics.uci.edu/ml/machine-learning-databases/pima-indians-diabetes/pima-indians-diabetes.data) dataset contained in *pim.txt*.
-- Refer to *pima-indians-diabetes.names* for information on the dataset.
+- Refer to [pima-indians-diabetes.names](https://archive.ics.uci.edu/ml/machine-learning-databases/pima-indians-diabetes/pima-indians-diabetes.names) for information on the dataset.

 Report
 ------